 May 18, 2012

-Quorum – PDG Guy Babb determined that a quorum was present
+Quorum – Per our bylaws it was determined that a quorum was present.
+This was verified by our parliamentarian, Guy Babb.

 Announcements: by DG Marilyn Bedell

 Friday, July 20, 2012 at 7:05 PM in Manchester, NH there will be a benefit for PolioPlus.
 The event will be Manchester Fisher Cats ball game.
 Tickets are $10 per person of which $4 will go towards PolioPlus.